mobify/workshop--adaptivejs-components/README.md

 As you can see, we've added some pretty straight forward theme styles to our Stencil component!
 Now when we use our component in a template, we can include any of the above modifier classes.

-In `home.dust`, let's add a new card below what we added in the previous steps:
+In `home.dust`, let's add a new card below our current code:

 ```html
 <div class="t-home__section">